gabe-lee/SimpleStrokeFontFormat/README.md

 #### Non-Goals
 - Replace TrueType/OpenType as the industry standard
-  - Those formats provide far more nuance than this format does and are already deepy embedded in font rendering pipelines.
+  - Those formats provide far more nuance than this format does and are already deeply embedded in font rendering pipelines.
 - Support especially complex writing systems.
 Efforts *may* be made to support some of these cases, as long as the solution fits within the above goals
 - Allow *complete* creative freedom when designing font glyphs/chars
 - Support alternate glyph shapes for very small font sizes